Pringlea: Uses

 Pringlea antiscorbutica is edible, containing high levels of potassium.
-Its leaves contain a vitamin C–rich oil, a fact which, in the days of sailing ships, made it very attractive to sailors suffering from scurvy, hence the specific epithet antiscorbutica, which means "against scurvy" in Low Latin.
+Its leaves contain an oil rich in vitamin C, a fact which, in the days of sailing ships, made it very attractive to sailors suffering from scurvy, hence the specific epithet antiscorbutica, which means "against scurvy" in Low Latin.
 It was essential to the diets of the whalers on Kerguelen when pork, beef, or seal meat was used up.
 In May 1840, botanist Joseph Dalton Hooker was the first to make a technical analysis of the plant, and to assign the Latin name.

 Hooker also reported having eaten some soup that had been made with Kerguelen cabbage, and described the raw leaves as tasting like cress, the boiled leaves as tasting like "stale" cabbage, and the root as tasting like horseradish.